What is Object Storage? Read our review of the top 5 players in 2025

 Blobs have 16 nines of data durability achieved with geo-replication and scaled flexibility.

-Eleven nines of data durability is considered near zero risk by enterprises, and Microsoft has been ahead of the pack in offering this level of data durability on an object storage system.
+Eleven nines of data durability is considered near-zero risk by enterprises, and Microsoft has been ahead of the pack in offering this level of data durability on an object storage system.
 Wasabi, AWS and Google also provide geo-replications in 2023.

 Azure Blobs